thenbe/neotest-playwright/README.md

 ## Presets

-Presets can be used to debug your tests on the fly.
+Presets are a way to debug your tests on the fly.

-To select a preset, use the `:NeotestPlaywrightPreset` command.
+> To select a preset, use the `:NeotestPlaywrightPreset` command.

 ### `headed`

-> Applies the following options: `--headed --retries 0 --timeout 0 --workers 1 --max-failures 0`
+> Applies the following flags: `--headed --retries 0 --timeout 0 --workers 1 --max-failures 0`

 Runs tests in headed mode.

-Use with `await page.pause()` to open the playwright inspector and debug your locators.
+> Tip: Use with `await page.pause()` to open the playwright inspector and debug your locators.

 ### `debug`

-> Applies the following option: `--debug`
+> Applies the following flags: `--debug`

 Playwright uses the `--debug` flag as a shortcut for multiple options.
 See [here](https://playwright.dev/docs/test-cli#reference) for more information.

 ### `none`

-Clears preset options.
+Does not apply any flags.
+Your tests will run as defined in your `playwright.config.ts` file.

 ## Projects

-Projects can be toggled on and off using the `:NeotestPlaywrightProject` command.
+[Projects](https://playwright.dev/docs/test-advanced#projects) can be toggled on and off using the `:NeotestPlaywrightProject` command.
 Projects that are toggled on will be passed along to playwright using the `--project` flag.

 Project selection can be persisted across neovim sessions by setting `persist_project_selection` to true.
 Selection is scoped to the project's root directory.